kkinnebrew/clementine/docs/Getting Started.md

 </body>
 ```

-and then our controllers to match the view.
+Notice we've added a new attribute to the *contacts-app* element, the `data-root="true"`.
+When we run our application in the browser, this tells OrangeUI where to start parsing our views.
+Finally we update our controllers to match the view.

 ```js
 var ContactsAppController = ViewController.extend({